Ivy Professional School

 Visualizing YoY Growth in a Chart

 A Clustered Bar Chart or Line and Clustered Column Chart works best for YoY comparisons.
-Here's a preview of what your final output should look like:

 How to Build This in Power BI